lpaschka37/Project1/README.md

 ## Project_Notes

 ```
-We started the initial project by voting on an app to create, and decided to use NPS API mixed with Weather and Google Maps apis.
-Luke Paschka and Levi Schwartzberg acted as project leads, dividing the tasks between the front end (Luke Paschka & Isaiah Andrews) and the back end (Levi Schwartzberg & Kelsie Lewis).
+We started the initial project by everyone voting on an app to create,and decided as a team, to Feature the National Parks Service api for the pages main content , API for daily weather and forecast, and Google Maps Library using Distance matrix,Geocoding, and Javascript api's.
+We all performed stand ups daily dividing the tasks between the front end (Luke Paschka & Isaiah Andrews) and the back end (Levi Schwartzberg & Kelsie Lewis).
-We started each morning with a stand up to describe any development that was completed the night prior.
 Everyone had access to the GitHub Repo to push and pull updated code as needed.
+While we all contributed immensely to the day to day workings of the group project, the role of project leader is designated to Luke.
+Luke enthusiastically took on his role as Project manager.
+He set up group repo quickly, and arranged group meetings without hesitation,and he further managed group dynamics throughout.
+He contributed a lot of the intial html work and front end development, implementing a working bootstrap base for all the apis, along with his own weather api to the project.
+He consistently worked on improvements based on the needs of the group, and remained focused on getting all project details in line.
+Kelsie took the lead in providing a working proof concept on day one,it featured 3 api's on the Google Maps Platform (distance matrix,geocoding,and maps javascript api), also implementing geolocation api, and weather api with current temp and 5 day forecast.
+After her initial contribution, Kelsie added extra api to get additional driving and biking  directions within the map.
+Kelsie also took an active role as a group liason,making sure the group was communicating needs to eachother in a consistent manner.
+Kelsie remained updated on current project progress, and consistently worked with members of her group, front end and back end, to offer suggestions about general page needs, and added some fine detail elements to page to make it more appealing.
+Levi was critical to back end development of then groups featured National parks api, and took the lead on getting all the api's to function well with eachother.
+He worked daily with other group members,offering them working tips and suggestions to help with front end issues, back end issues, repo questions,and many more..
+Levi's knowledge base was very helpful to all aspects of the project, and his mentorship in some areas was crucial for getting the project working smoothly.
+Isaiah offered to help with a lot of the fine tuning details of the project.
+He worked with image placement details and multiple styling aspects.
+With a front end focus in the beginning of project development, he quickly shifted to getting the project details squared away as group needs changed.
+Isiah helped often, by offering to to take the lead on any project needs not already addressed.
+Iasaih's contributions of creating an eye catching base for the groups presentation, and finalizing the last details made him an integral part of the group.

 ```